lukeleisman/github-help/getting-started.md

 ## 0. A brief introduction to how git works
 ![Git diagram from Oliver Steel's Blog](https://images.osteele.com/2008/git-transport.png)

-One of the confusing things about Git is to keep track of all the different places information gets stored.
+One of the tricky things about Git is keeping track of all the different places information gets stored.
 These are a couple of helpful diagrams for keeping things straight.
 - Your local workspace is the folder where you have your code on your computer, and where it all gets stored.
 - Your local repository is the container where all your versions get stored by git.
 - The index is a container that creates a buffer between your local repository and your workspace.
 Changes from your workspace will get "staged" to be added to your local repository using the `add` command discussed below.
 You can bypass this container using `commit -a` but it can be quite helpful, as we'll see.